apluslms/aplus-manual/programming_exercises/hello_world.rst

 The following steps are executed inside the grade-python container.

-6. Docker runs the command ``/gw`` inside the grade-python container.
+6. Docker runs the command ``/gw`` insinde the grade-python container.
 This is the main grading script, "grade wrapper", and it comes from the grading-base container.
 The script is run in Dash (/bin/sh).
 The wrapper script will take care of redirecting output (stdout and stderr;